Candidate Filing Opens Dec. 5, 2023 for Two Open Seats on the SSD Board of Education

-The two open seats are for three-year terms beginning in March 2021 in the following subdistricts:
+The two open seats are for three-year terms beginning in March 2024 in the following subdistricts:

-Under Governing Council regulations, information packets and applications must be picked up and returned to the SSD Central Office by the candidate.
+Under Governing Council regulations, information packets, and applications must be picked up and returned to the SSD Central Office by the candidate.
 Packets and forms will not be mailed.
 Those returning completed applications must show proof of identification.
-Filing will not occur on days that the District’s offices are closed due to inclement weather, from Dec.
-23 through Jan.
-1 for winter break, and on Jan.
-18 for Dr. Martin Luther King Day.
-Filing closes at 5 p.m. on Jan.
-19, 2021.
+Filing will not occur on days when the District’s offices are closed due to inclement weather or in the event of a district closure.

-To be eligible for the open Board seats applicants must: be a citizen of the United States; have resided in Missouri for at least one year; be at least 24 years old; be a registered voter of the District, and be a resident of the subdistrict in which the application is filed; not delinquent in the payment of any state income taxes, personal property taxes, municipal taxes, or real estate property taxes on place of residence; never pled guilty or nolo contendere nor been convicted of a felony; is not registered or required to be registered as a sex offender; and has filed all required campaign disclosure reports for any previous elections.
+To be eligible for the open Board seats, applicants must: be a citizen of the United States; have resided in Missouri for at least one year; be at least 24 years old; be a registered voter of the District, and be a resident of the subdistrict in which the application is filed; not delinquent in the payment of any state income taxes, personal property taxes, municipal taxes, or real estate property taxes on the place of residence; never pled guilty or nolo contendere, nor been convicted of a felony; is not registered or required to be registered as a sex offender, and has filed all required campaign disclosure reports for any previous elections.

 For more information, call the Superintendent’s Office at 314.989.8419.

 Who makes up the SSD Board of Education?

 What are the duties of the Board of Education?

 What is the time commitment required to serve on the Board?